corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 * SC: indicates the signing constraint, that is who needs to sign the transaction.
 In this case both participants for both the create and update commands.

-* The universal constraint applies to all transactions.
-In this case that there should always be only two  participants in the ChatState.
+* The universal constraint applies to all transactions, in this case that there should always be only two  participants in the ChatState.

+ {{< /note >}}

 ### Chat State Evolution